Oops! Sorry!!

 iii- The spiritual foundation of hijab as a mindset like modesty, trust in Allah (swa), self worth and ranking of being a woman according to the Quran.

-Minimum duration of module: 4 Weeks
+Minimum duration of module: 2 Online Sessions

 In Surah Kahf there is a moment when the student of Musa (as) makes a mistake.
 Musa (as) did not become angry and correct him harshly.
 Rather the real relationship between teacher and student is shown when it was said: